'A brave writer whose books open up fundamental questions about life and art' – Telegraph

-In this remarkable, inspiring collection of essays, acclaimed writer and critic Olivia Laing makes a brilliant case for why art matters, especially in the turbulent political weather of the twenty first century.
+In this inspiring collection of essays, acclaimed writer and critic Olivia Laing makes a vivid and politically-engaged case for the importance of art – especially in the turbulent weather of the twenty-first century.

-We’re often told art can’t change anything.
-Laing argues that it can.
-It changes how we see the world.
-It makes plain inequalities and it offers fertile new ways of living.
+We are often told art can’t change anything.
+In Funny Weather, Laing argues that it can.
+It changes how we see the world, it exposes inequality, and it offers fertile new ways of living.